aspose-total/Aspose.Total-Products/total/en/net/conversion/pot-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLSX via C# or Online App" h2=".NET API for POT to XLSX conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert POT file to XLSX within any .NET, C#, ASP.NET and VB.NET application.
+This suite of APIs provides a wide range of features and functionalities that can be used to create, manipulate, convert and render various file formats.

+The process of converting POT to XLSX involves two simple steps.
+Firstly, Aspose.Slides for .NET API can be used to export POT to HTML.
+This API provides a wide range of features and functionalities that can be used to create, manipulate, convert and render various presentation file formats.
+It also provides the ability to export presentations to HTML format.

+Once the POT file is converted to HTML, Aspose.Cells for .NET API can be used to convert HTML to XLSX.
+This API provides a comprehensive set of features and functionalities that can be used to create, manipulate, convert and render various spreadsheet file formats.
+It also provides the ability to convert HTML to XLSX format.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POT file to XLSX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+By using Aspose.Total for .NET, developers can easily convert POT file to XLSX within any .NET, C#, ASP.NET and VB.NET application.
+This suite of APIs provides a wide range of features and functionalities that can be used to create, manipulate, convert and render various file formats.
+The process of converting POT to XLSX involves two simple steps.
+Firstly, Aspose.Slides for .NET API can be used to export POT to HTML.
+After that, Aspose.Cells for .NET API can be used to convert HTML to XLSX.
+This API provides a comprehensive set of features and functionalities that can be used to create, manipulate, convert and render various spreadsheet file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}